rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 environment.
 You just aren't forced to use it as you are with Java.
 The language also has limited functional programming features.

-Once you can handle all that python offers a large library of modules that allow you to do just about anything you want to do.
+Once you can handle all that python itself offers there is a large library of built-in modules that allow you to do just about anything you want to do.

 Good luck!

-.. [#] A training language, like a training aircraft, should be easy to use, but difficult to use well.
+.. [#] A good training language, like a good training aircraft, should be easy to use, but difficult to use well.